 The "source_id" field is a 32-bit value that uniquely identifies the node that sent the message within the context of a single NormSession.
 This value is termed the NORM node identifier (NormNodeId) and unique NormNodeId identifiers MUST be assigned within a single NormSession.
 In some cases, use of the host IPv4 address or a hash of an address can suffice, but alternative methodologies for assignment and potential collision resolution of node identifiers within a multicast session SHOULD be considered.
-For example, the techniques for managing the 32-bit "synchronization source" (SSRC) identifiers defined in the Real-Time Protocol (RTP) specification [RFC3550] are applicable for use with NORM node identifiers.
-In most deployments of the NORM protocol to date, the NormNodeId assignments are administratively configured.
+For example, the techniques for managing the 32-bit "synchronization source" (SSRC) identifiers defined in the Real-Time Protocol (RTP) specification [RFC3550] are applicable for use with NORM node identifiers when an ASM traffic model is observed.
+In most deployments of the NORM protocol to date, the NormNodeId assignments are administratively configured and this form of NormNodeId assignment is RECOMMENDED for most purposes.
+NORM sender NormNodeId values MUST be unique within an ASM session so that NORM receiver feedback can be properly demultiplexed by senders and NORM receiver NormNodeId values MUST be unique to for congestion control operation and when the OPTIONAL positive acknowledgement mechanism is used.